Indonesia–Nigeria relations

-Indonesia and Nigeria established diplomatic relations 1965.
+Indonesia and Nigeria established diplomatic relations on 5 March 1965.
 Both countries are members of multilateral organizations such as the Non-Aligned Movement, World Trade Organization (WTO), Organisation of Islamic Cooperation (OIC) and Developing 8 Countries.
 Indonesia has an embassy in Abuja and Nigeria has an embassy in Jakarta.

 History

 The diplomatic relations between the Federal Republic of Nigeria and the Republic of Indonesia date back to 1965, when Indonesia opened its resident diplomatic mission in Lagos.
 In 1976 Nigeria reciprocated by opening its mission in Jakarta.
-Nigeria was the first Sub-Saharan African country that established diplomatic mission in Indonesia.
-Indonesia recognizes the important role played by Nigeria in Sub-Saharan region and has made Nigeria as its gate to West and Central Africa.
+Nigeria was the first Sub-Saharan African country that established a diplomatic mission in Indonesia.
+Indonesia recognizes the important role played by Nigeria in Sub-Saharan Africa and has made Nigeria as its gate to West and Central Africa.

 State visits and meetings

 There have also been an exchange of visits at the highest level, by former President Abdurrahman Wahid who visited Nigeria in 2001 and former President Olusegun Obasanjo who visited Indonesia three times in 2001, 2005 and 2006.

 President Umaru Musa Yar'Adua and President Susilo Bambang Yudhoyono of Indonesia met in New York in 2007 and agreed to strengthen further economic relations between the two countries by increasing trade and encouraging investment.
 In February 2013, Yudhoyono visited Abuja accompanied by 99 businessmen to strengthen trade relations, and met Nigerian President Goodluck Jonathan.